 The AIM Decision-Making Process:

-- Convergent data from sources such as universal screening tools, additional reading diagnostic protocols, progress monitoring data, etc. helps establish the need for instructional materials in a specialized format.
+- Convergent data from sources such as universal screening tools, additional reading diagnostic protocols, and progress monitoring data helps establish the need for instructional materials in a specialized format.

 - Select the specialized format(s) needed by a student to access the general education curriculum at grade level, for educational participation and achievement.